Lime RAT: Why It Caught Our Eye and How this Versatile Malware Works

 Lime RAT is an open source, well documented, .NET framework malware suite with multiple features that make it devastating when properly used.
 The ability for this malware to steal a wide range of valuable information, encrypt for ransom, and/or turn the target host into a bot with basic capabilities, mixed with an intuitive control panel display, makes it a likely choice for novice operators.
 The anti-virus evasion, anti-virtual machine feature, the small footprint, and encrypted communications would appeal to threat actors across the capability spectrum.
 The number one way to keep multivariate threats like Lime RAT from infecting a machine via a phishing campaign is to educate the end user on suspicious emails and attachments.

-To stay ahead of emerging phishing and malware trends, sign up for free Cofense Threat Alerts.
+To stay ahead of emerging phishing and malware trends, sign up for a FREE 90-day trial of Cofense Intelligence.

 All third-party trademarks referenced by Cofense whether in logo form, name form or product form, or otherwise, remain the property of their respective holders, and use of these trademarks in no way indicates any relationship between Cofense and the holders of the trademarks.